The Ultimate Guide to Visiting Oahu

 What to Eat in Oahu

-Your experience visiting Hawaii wouldn’t be complete without tasting the impressive Chantilly cake with buttercream frosting at Liliha Bakery.
+Besides our love for luau’s in Oahu, your experience visiting Hawaii wouldn’t be complete without tasting the impressive Chantilly cake with buttercream frosting at Liliha Bakery.
 This lovely little Honolulu bakery has become an institution and travelers with a sweet tooth should swing by when seeking places to eat in Oahu.
 Along with ordering a slab of cake don’t leave without tasting the coco puffs.
 The melt in the mouth crust are stuffed with light chocolate cream and finished with a dollop of Chantilly, this is what to do in Oahu when hungry!

 Helena’s Hawaiian Food